The Science Behind the MASTER Risk Model

 Minimum Actionable Variables

-Minimum Actionable Variables are based on two complementary approaches to behaviour change.
+Minimum Actionable Variables (MAVs) are based on two complementary approaches to behaviour change.

-Together, these two models make MAVs both approachable and effective—encouraging movement without overwhelm, and ensuring each step taken is one that counts.
+Together, these two models make MAVs approachable and effective by lowering barriers to action, avoiding overwhelm, and ensuring every step taken creates meaningful progress.

 Ready to Begin Your Journey?